bartenbach/buttbutt/README.md

 `!yt <query>`           -  Search YouTube for `<query>`

+### Cryptocurrency Functionality

+The bot can get information for many cryptocurrencies such as the current market value, 24 change, and market cap from the public CoinMarketCap API.
+More can easily be added in the future to CryptoCurrencyCommand.

+This is done by doing the following:

+`!<ticker symbol>`    -  Get all the available information for the specified cryptocurrency.

+You can also perform mathematical operations on cryptocurrency values using !eval and such.
+This is done by appending the letter 'v' (for value) to the ticker symbol, as shown below.

+`!<ticker symbol>v`   -  Get only the current market value as an unrounded double.

+Currently supported currencies are as follows:
+"btc", "ltc", "eth", "vtc", "xrp", "bch", "dash", "iota", "wtc", "ada", "xem", "btg",, "xmr", "eos", "xlm", "zec", "usdt", "steem", "doge", "bnb", "gnt", "etc", "neo", "ppt", "bcc", "qtum", "waves", "trx", "xvg", "icx", "poe"

 ### Math Functionality

 `!sqrt <number>`      -  Get the square root of `<number>`

 `!pow <num1> <num2>`  -  Get the result of num1^num2

 `!eval <expression>`  -  Use Jeval to evaluate an expression. ex: !eval sin(0)

+Eval can also be used with other commands.
+Ex: `!eval $(ltcv) * 10` to see the value of 10 Litecoins.

 ### Fact Functionality

 `~<string>`                   -  Any string prefixed with a tilde finds the corresponding fact

 `!<string>`                   -  Any string prefixed with an exclamation mark (that has a fact) finds the corresponding fact.